Terra Sancta Museum of Nazareth

 History of Nazareth’s Terra Sancta Museum

-Since the 4th Century CE the site of the church of Annunciation has been marked as a significant holy Christian site.
-A centuries old tradition maintains that the church is built over the home of Mary and where Jesus was conceived, by divine intervention (Luke 1:26-38).
-Over the centuries, several churches were built over the sacred spot.
-In the mid 20th century the church was re-built again, and in a grand scale.
-The new church, covering an area of nearly 1 acre, would be the biggest church in the Middle East.
-The construction of the new church was accompanied by detailed archaeological excavations of the vicinity of the church.
+Detailed archaeological excavations of the church’s vicinity accompanied the construction of the new church.
 These excavations yielded a wealth of finds.
 Some of the finds, especially walls and mosaic floors, were restored and embedded in the new Church.
-However, many artifacts that were documented required a proper display, which led to the establishment of this museum.
-The Nazareth Terra Sancta Archaeological Museum exhibits highlights of the finds made in the vicinity of the church, covering a period of over 3000 years.
+However, many documented artifacts required a proper display, which led to the establishment of this museum.
+The Nazareth Terra Sancta Archaeological Museum exhibits highlights of the finds made near the church, covering over 3000 years.

 Touring the Terra Sancta Nazareth Museum